logo Arizona Trailblazers

 by Ted Tenny

-Nine loyal hikers enjoyed the fantastic rock formations, vistas and legends on the ridge east of Peralta Canyon.
+Nine loyal hikers enjoy the fantastic rock formations, vistas and legends on the ridge east of Peralta Canyon.
+“The climbing is in spurts,” Ted explains as we start from Peralta Trailhead on a warm, clear morning.

 Earthquakes?
 What, me worry?